SkynetLabs/skynet-webportal/setup-scripts/README.md

      with path to the location in the bucket where we want to store the daily backups.

 1. if you have a custom domain and you configured it in `DOMAIN_NAME`, edit `/home/user/skynet-webportal/docker/caddy/Caddyfile` and uncomment `import custom.domain`
-1. only for siasky.net domain instances: edit `/home/user/skynet-webportal/docker/caddy/Caddyfile`, uncomment `import siasky.net`
+1. edit `/home/user/skynet-webportal/docker/caddy/Caddyfile`:

+   - if you are not running our uncomment `import siasky.net`

 1. `docker-compose up -d` to restart the services so they pick up new env variables
 1. `docker exec caddy caddy reload --config /etc/caddy/Caddyfile` to reload Caddyfile configuration
 1. add your custom Kratos configuration to `/home/user/skynet-webportal/docker/kratos/config/kratos.yml` (in particular, the credentials for your mail server should be here, rather than in your source control).
 For a starting point you can take `docker/kratos/config/kratos.yml.sample`.